berkeley-cdss/course-site-myst/README.md

-# stat999-myst
+# course-site-myst

 This repository contains a MyST-based template for class website.
-You can see a preview of it at [https://berkeley-scf.github.io/stat999-myst](https://berkeley-scf.github.io/stat999-myst).
+You can see a preview of it at [https://berkeley-scf.github.io/course-site-myst](https://berkeley-scf.github.io/course-site-myst).
 This template is intended to be forked and altered for other courses.

 ## Capabilities of this MyST-based Template